norcalbiostat/prof_website/content/authors/admin/_index.md

 Campus life consists of:

-* [Training](/courses) the next generation of Scientists how to harness the power of Statistics and Data in a responsible and ethical manner.
+* [Training](#teaching) the next generation of Scientists how to harness the power of Statistics and Data in a responsible and ethical manner.
-* Supporting students in their academic adventures through intensive advising and [research support](/students).
+* Supporting students in their academic adventures through intensive advising and [research](/students).
 * Leading the [Data Science Initative (DSI)](http://datascience.csuchico.edu) to develop Data Science capacity on our campus.
 * Providing analytical support and statitistical consulting for many [projects](#projects) on and off campus.